Mobius-Line/pr_sissi_sentiment_model_google-cloud-functions/README.md

-# pr_sissi_sentiment_model_google-cloud-functions
-Ml model for positive and negative text understanding
+#Ml model for positive and negative text understanding